beardedandnotmuch/beardedandnotmuch.github.io/content/articles/method-override.md

 ---

 ### Situation
-Almost finished project written on angularjs/yii2 is deployed to the server of consumer in the first time.
-After all technical preparation is done we found a bug: all PUT and DELETE requests gets 403 error from the server.
+Almost finished project written on angularjs/yii2 was deployed to the server of consumer at the first time.
+After all technical preparation was done we found a bug: all `PUT` and `DELETE` requests gets 403 error from the server.

 ### Analysis
-yii\web\UrlManager::rulesConfig
-overrided yii\web\UrlRule
+The problem was that provider allows only `GET` and `POST` requests.
+So we should find the way to fix this and avoid mass changes in the code (due to estimate). yii\web\UrlManager::rulesConfig overrided yii\web\UrlRule